Big blaze threatens village outside Athens | eKathimerini.com

 Big blaze threatens village outside Athens

-A major wildfire northwest of the Greek capital devoured large tracts of pine forest for a third day and threatened a large village as hundreds of firefighters, assisted by water-dropping planes and helicopters, battled the flames on Wednesday.
+A major wildfire northwest of the Greek capital devoured large tracts of pine forest for a third day Wednesday and threatened a large village as hundreds of firefighters, assisted by water-dropping planes and helicopters, battled the flames.

 The blaze in the Vilia area broke out Monday shortly after another wildfire started to the southwest of Athens.
 Several other villages and a nearby nursing home received evacuation orders.

-On Wednesday, a shift in the wind direction drove the flames towards Vilia, some 60 kilometers (37 miles) from Athens.
-Greek media said outlying buildings were damaged, but no injuries were reported and no evacuation order was issued for the village.
+On Wednesday, a shift in the winds drove the flames towards Vilia, 60 kilometers (37 miles) from Athens.
+Greek media said several outlying buildings were damaged, but no injuries were reported and no evacuation order was issued for the village.

 Clouds of smoke obscured the sun, which cast an otherworldly, orange light over the capital.